Megan Beyer: Awards and past community service

 Over the past 25 years Beyer has served on more than a dozen national, state and local boards.
 She served as Finance Chair on the Virginia State Board for Community Colleges; on the board of the Virginia Foundation for Community College Education; as a trustee of Washington's public television station, WETA-TV; and on the national board of Reading Is Fundamental.
 She held leadership positions in the Obama presidential campaign, including as Mid Atlantic finance chair for Women for Obama; as a member of the leadership committee of Women for Obama in Virginia; as a member of the National Finance Committee; and as co-chair of the National Women's Leadership Initiative Conference; and as Chair of the Women's Leadership Forum at the Democratic National Committee.

 Beyer received two Emmy nominations and a Virginia Associated Press award for her work at WTVR in Richmond.
 In May 2008, she was commencement speaker at Blue Ridge Community College.
 Her lifelong involvement in civic affairs includes service on the boards of the Virginia-Israel Commission; the Woodlawn Plantation; the Athenaeum, an historic property in Alexandria, Virginia; Prevent Blindness Mid-Atlantic; the Medical Care for Children Partnership, a project in Fairfax County, Virginia; the Wolf Trap National Park for the Performing Arts; the Richmond Ballet; and Theatre IV, a stage production company in Richmond.
 In 1996, Beyer co-chaired, with Lynda Johnson Robb, Every Child by Two, a project to immunize children in Virginia.
 She has been active in NARAL at the state and national levels, and in 2006 was honorary co-chair of NARAL's national fundraiser.
-Beyer spoke at the United Nations World Economic Ideas Sessions on gender equality, participated in the Geena Davis Gender in the Media panel on Women in Film, and served on a US Institute of Peace panel on gender issues in the Middle East.
+Beyer spoke at the United Nations World Economic Ideas Sessions on gender equality, participated in the Geena Davis Gender in the Media panel on Women in Film.
+She served on a US Institute of Peace panel on gender issues in the Middle East and she was on the council that chose Pétronille Vaweka for USIP's Women Building Peace Award.
 She spoke at the 2014 Obama White House Summit on Working Families.